San Diego State vs. Hawaii NCAA Football Odds, Plays and Insights | November 6, 2021

 Hawaii Stats and Trends

-- In Hawaii's nine games this season, it has three wins against the spread.
+- Hawaii has played nine games, with three wins against the spread.

-- The Rainbow Warriors have been underdogs by 7 points or more five times this year and have covered the spread twice.

-- Hawaii's games this year have gone over the point total three times in eight opportunities (37.5%).
+- Hawaii's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Hawaii is 2-3 against the spread and 4-2 overall when the team records more than 17.5 points.
+- Hawaii is 2-3 against the spread and 4-2 overall in games when it puts up more than 17.5 points.

-- In games that Hawaii amasses more than 304.9 yards, the team is 3-4 against the spread and 4-4 overall.
+- When Hawaii totals more than 304.9 yards, the team is 3-4 against the spread and 4-4 overall.

 - The Rainbow Warriors have turned the ball over nine more times (22 total) than the Aztecs have forced a turnover (13) this season.